Chanchreek/Poaching-Detection-System/README.md

 This project is licensed under the **MIT License**.
 See the `LICENSE` file for more information.

 ## **Contact**
-For questions or suggestions, feel free to reach out at [your email].
+For questions or suggestions, feel free to reach out at poaching-detection-system@gmail.com .

 ---

-This should now display the bold text properly in your GitHub README file!